Saturday, May 4, 2019, 11 a.m.

 Tickets are not required for Commencement and seating is on a first-come, first-served basis.
 However, if you have family members who require special accommodation, you will need a reserved seat ticket.
 Please contact the Office of Academic Affairs at 419-783-2586 to request reserved seats.
 Please make your requests early as seating is limited.

 All campus lots will be open with reserved parking at the Weaner Center for those with a handicap license plate or hang tag.
 The campus map will show you available lots.
 Limited street parking is also available on Webster Street.
-No parking is permitted in the St. John United Church of Christ lots.
+Handicap parking is available for those with a parking placard/license plate in the United Church of Christ parking lot near the south end of the Weaner Center.

 GRADUATION ANNOUNCEMENTS & CLASS RINGS